We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Spots on the tongue can be uncomfortable, but they’re usually not serious.
-They often resolve without treatment.
-Some spots on the tongue, though, might signal a serious underlying problem that needs prompt medical attention.
+They often resolve without treatment, but some may signal a serious underlying problem.

 You may be able to identify the cause of some spots easily, but others need further examination.
 Read on to learn about different types of spots, what they look like, and when you should see your doctor.